DragonRidersUnite/book/src/03-spit-fire.md

 Guess what?
 We're sticking with ole "fireball" for now!
 It's silly and fun and I haven't found a good fireball sprite to use.
 We'll get there, we'll get there.
 But let's first make the fireballs move across the screen.

-When we moved our player dragon, we took the x and y position and added or substracted values in each `#tick` based upon if any directional input was pressed.
+When we moved our player dragon, we took the x and y position and added or subtracted values in each `#tick` based upon if any directional input was pressed.
 Our fireballs will move regardless of any button pressed once they're extruded from our ole dragon's mouth.
 Because our game is simple and the dragon only faces to the right, all of the fireballs will move to the right.
 How do we go about that on our X-Y axis?
 We just increase the `x` position of the fireball each tick.
 Let's do that and see what happens:

 ``` ruby
 {{#include code/chapter_03/04_moving_fireballs/app/main.rb:38:48}}